mondalasmita/Budget-Buddy/README.md

 ## Give It a Spin

 Ready to get your finances in check?
-Head over to (https://budget-buddy-rgij.onrender.com)and give Budget-Buddy a try.
+Head over to (https://budget-buddy-rgij.onrender.com) and give Budget-Buddy a try.
 Your wallet will thank you.

 ## Feedback Welcome!